-How and where to donate to the Coats for Comfort drive
+Coats for Comfort drive underway

 - Henig Furs - 4135 Carmichael Road, Montgomery, AL, 36106

-Jim Massey’s Cleaners will provide you with a 20 percent off coupon for each coat donated at their locations.
+Jim Massey’s Cleaners will provide you with a 20 percent off coupon for each coat donated at its locations.

 For every 12 coats donated, Henig Furs will donate a new coat to the drive.